padgettholdings/circuitpythonsync/README.md

 # Issues #87, #88 - Text tweaks and new functions for templates including view
 - create release v0.1.12 for platform testing

+# Last baseline build of multi-platform before replace drivelist and bundling
+- create release v0.1.13 for all platforms